jorgecarleitao/django-sphinxql/docs/index.rst

 .. _Sphinx: http://sphinxsearch.com/docs/current.html#installation

-Django-SphinxQL has no Python requirements besides Django and `Sphinx`_.
+Django-SphinxQL has no requirements besides Django and `Sphinx`_.

 To install Django-SphinxQL, use::